Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 Research Interests
 --------
 As you know, our goal is to develop AI into a life-like, curious, and autonomous agent capable of self-directed exploration, both in the real world and in virtual environments.
+And that's why we should build VLAs, as action can be a bridge between the static model and dynamic agent.

 News
 ---------------